Thursday, March 11, 2010 Detailed Auto Topics

 A pleasant relationship increases the odds of a favorable outcome

-Bring a copy of your invoice, and review the original complaint with the shop.
-This should be in writing and on the original invoice.
-Many such problems can be resolved at this stage.
-Request that the technician ride with you and demonstrate the exact problem.
-For instance if the complaint was "Grinding noise at thirty MPH," drive thirty miles per hour and point out the noise.
-If the technician acknowledges the noise there should be little problem finding and correcting it.
+Having the technician ride with you and showing the exact problem, eliminates most communication problems.
+For instance if the complaint is "Grinding noise at thirty MPH," drive thirty miles per hour and point out the noise.
+Once the technician acknowledges the noise, they know the problem that they need to resolve.

-If you cannot demonstrate the noise, a bit of understanding is in order.
+If re-creating the problem is not possible, a bit of understanding is in order.
 Some problems are intermittent.
-If the noise cannot be recreated, ask the shop what they suggest.
-Sometimes it may be necessary to bring the vehicle back when the problem is occurring.
+If we cannot recreate the noise, ask the shop what they suggest.
+Sometimes bringing the vehicle back when the problem is occurring will work.
 Good shops want satisfied clients.
-A bit of understanding will often get the shop to go far out of their way to resolve such a problem.
+Understanding and consideration gets most shops to go far out of their way to resolve such a problem.

 Review the original complaint